-11. The cnv (convolve) function is like Photoshop's Custom filter and modifies the color of a pixel by assigning weights to the pixel and its eight surrounding pixels.
+The cnv (convolution) function is like Photoshop's "Custom" filter and modifies the value of a pixel by assigning weights to the pixel and its eight surrounding pixels.
 The value of each pixel is multiplied by a weight (m11 though m33).
 The resulting values are then added and divided by d (typically the sum of the weights) to produce the new pixel value.